javalent/fantasy-statblocks/README.md

 skillsaves:
   - perception: 16
   - stealth: 9
-damage_vulnerabilities:
-damage_resistances:
-damage_immunities: acid
-condition_immunities:
 senses: blindsight 60 ft., darkvision 120 ft., passive Perception 26
 languages: Common, Draconic
 cr: 21
 traits:
+  - name: Amphibious
-  - [Amphibious, The dragon can breathe air and water.]
+    desc: The dragon can breathe air and water
+  - name: Legendary Resistance (3/Day)
-  - [Legendary Resistance (3/Day), If the dragon fails a saving throw, it can choose to succeed instead.]
+    desc: If the dragon fails a saving throw, it can choose to succeed instead.
 actions:
+  - name: Multiattack
-  - [Multiattack, The dragon can use its Frightful Presence.
-It then makes three attacks: one with its bite and two with its claws.]
+    desc: "The dragon can use its Frightful Presence.
+It then makes three attacks: one with its bite and two with its claws."
+  - name: Bite
-  - [Bite, Melee Weapon Attack:+ 15 to hit, reach 15 ft., one target.
-Hit: 19 (2d10 + 8) piercing damage plus 9 (2d8) acid damage.]
+    desc: "Melee Weapon Attack: +15 to hit, reach 15 ft., one target.
+Hit: 19 (2d10 + 8) piercing damage plus 9 (2d8) acid damage."
+  - name: Claw
-  - [Claw, Melee Weapon Attack: +15 to hit, reach 10 ft., one target.
-Hit: 15 (2d6 + 8) slashing damage.]
+    desc: "Melee Weapon Attack: +15 to hit, reach 10 ft., one target.
+Hit: 15 (2d6 + 8) slashing damage."
+  - name: Tail
-  - [Tail, Melee Weapon Attack: +15 to hit, reach 20 ft ., one target.
-Hit: 17 (2d8 + 8) bludgeoning damage.]
+    desc: "Melee Weapon Attack: +15 to hit, reach 20 ft ., one target.
+Hit: 17 (2d8 + 8) bludgeoning damage."
+  - name: Frightful Presence
-  - [Frightful Presence, Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 19 Wisdom saving throw or become frightened for 1 minute.
+    desc: "Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 19 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours.]
+If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours."
-  - [Acid Breath (Recharge 5-6), The dragon exhales acid in a 90-foot line that is 10 feet wide.
-Each creature in that line must make a DC 22 Dexterity saving throw, taking 67 (15d8) acid damage on a failed save, or half as much damage on a successful one.]
+  - name: Acid Breath (Recharge 5-6)
+    desc: The dragon exhales acid in a 90-foot line that is 10 feet wide.
+Each creature in that line must make a DC 22 Dexterity saving throw, taking 67 (15d8) acid damage on a failed save, or half as much damage on a successful one.
 reactions:
+  - name: Amphibious
+    desc: The dragon can breathe air and water.
+  - name: Legendary Resistance (3/Day)
+    desc: If the dragon fails a saving throw, it can choose to succeed instead.
 legendary_actions:
+  - name: Detect
-  - [Detect, The dragon makes a Wisdom (Perception) check.]
+    desc: The dragon makes a Wisdom (Perception) check.
+  - name: Tail Attack
-  - [Tail Attack, The dragon makes a tail attack.]
+    desc: The dragon makes a tail attack.
-  - [Wing Attack (Costs 2 Actions), The dragon beats its wings.
+  - name: Wing Attack (Costs 2 Actions),
+    desc: The dragon beats its wings.
 Each creature within 15 ft. of the dragon must succeed on a DC 23 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
-The dragon can then fly up to half its flying speed.]
+The dragon can then fly up to half its flying speed.
+spells:
+  - The archmage is an 18th-level spellcaster.
+Its spellcasting ability is Intelligence (spell save DC 17, +9 to hit with spell attacks).
+The archmage can cast disguise self and invisibility at will and has the following wizard spells prepared
+  - Cantrips (at will): fire bolt, light, mage hand, prestidigitation, shocking grasp
+  - 1st level (4 slots): detect magic, identify, mage armor*, magic missile
+  - 2nd level (3 slots): detect thoughts, mirror image, misty step
+  - 3rd level (3 slots): counterspell, fly, lightning bolt
+  - 4th level (3 slots): banishment, fire shield, stoneskin*
+  - 5th level (3 slots): cone of cold, scrying, wall of force
+  - 6th level (1 slot): globe of invulnerability
+  - 7th level (1 slot): teleport
+  - 8th level (1 slot): mind blank*
+  - 9th level (1 slot): time stop
+  - "* The archmage casts these spells on itself before combat."
 ```
 ````